frivolta/rivoltafilippo-next/_posts/typing-react-context-to-avoid-an-undefined-default-value.md

 ---

 React Context API is really useful when it comes to sharing data between disconnected components without prop drilling.
 In the last few days, I worked on a side project and I gave Context a shot to share my authenticated user information' between route components.
-Following a very useful pattern shared by **Kent C. Dodds** on his website with the title of <a href="https://kentcdodds.com/blog/how-to-use-react-context-effectively" target="_blank">How to user React Context effectively</a>
+Following a very useful pattern shared by **Kent C. Dodds** on his website with the title of [How to user React Context effectively](https://kentcdodds.com/blog/how-to-use-react-context-effectively)
 **I made a custom hook to handle the authentication flow logic and shared the returned value with context to be available throughout the whole application**.

 _Note: I am not going through the basics of React Context API and React Hooks since is out of the scope of the article._